Blood diamond: Kimberley Process Certification Scheme

 On July 19, 2000, the World Diamond Congress at Antwerp adopted a resolution to strengthen the diamond industry's ability to block sales of conflict diamonds.
 The resolution called for an international certification system on the export and import of diamonds, legislation in all countries to accept only officially sealed packages of diamonds, for countries to impose criminal charges on anyone trafficking in conflict diamonds, and instituted a ban on any individual found trading in conflict diamonds from the diamond bourses of the World Federation of Diamond Bourses.
-The Kimberley Process was at the start led by South Africa and Canada as vice president and since then every year a new chair and vice chair country are elected to maintain the legitimacy of their practices.
+The Kimberley Process was initially led by South Africa and Canada as vice president, and since then, every year, a new chair and vice chair country are elected to maintain the legitimacy of their practices.
 This system tracks diamonds from the mine to the market and regulates the policing surrounding the export, manufacture and sale of the products.
 Also in tourist countries like the United Arab Emirates and the United Kingdom.
-All the Kimberley member states are not allowed to trade with non members.
+All the Kimberley member states are not allowed to trade with non-members.
 Before a gemstone is allowed through the airports to other countries, the Kimberley Certification must be presented by the gem's owner or obtained from a renowned attorney.
-The certificate should also be requested by the customer when the gems have reached a retail store to ensure its provenance.
+The certificate should also be requested by the customer when the gems have reached a retail store to ensure their provenance.

 On January 17–18 of 2001, diamond industry figures convened and formed the new organization, the World Diamond Council.
 This new body set out to draft a new process, whereby all diamond rough could be certified as coming from a non-conflict source.

-The KPCS was given approval by the UN on March 13, 2002, and in November, after two years of negotiation between governments, diamond producers, and Non-Government organizations, the Kimberley Process Certification Scheme was created.
+The KPCS was given approval by the UN on March 13, 2002, and in November, after two years of negotiation between governments, diamond producers, and non-government organizations, the Kimberley Process Certification Scheme was created.

-The Kimberley Process attempted to curtail the flow of conflict diamonds, help stabilize fragile countries and support their development.
-As the Kimberley Process has made life harder for criminals, it has brought large volumes of diamonds onto the legal market that would not otherwise have made it there.
-This has increased the revenues of poor governments, and helped them to address their countries’ development challenges.
+The KPCS attempted to curtail the flow of conflict diamonds, help stabilize fragile countries, and support their development.
+As the KPCS has made life harder for criminals, it has brought large volumes of diamonds onto the legal market that would not otherwise have made it there.
+This has increased the revenues of poor governments and helped them to address their countries' development challenges.
 For instance, around $125 million worth of diamonds were legally exported from Sierra Leone in 2006, compared to almost none at the end of the 1990s.

 Shortcomings and criticism

-The Kimberley Process has ultimately failed to stem the flow of blood diamonds, leading key proponents such as Global Witness to abandon the scheme.
-In addition, there is no guarantee that diamonds with a Kimberley Process Certification are in fact conflict-free.
-This is due to the nature of the corrupt government officials in the leading diamond producing countries.
-It is common for these officials to be bribed with $50 to $100 a day in exchange for paperwork declaring that blood diamonds are Kimberley Process Certified.
+The KPCS has ultimately failed to stem the flow of blood diamonds, leading key proponents such as Global Witness to abandon the scheme.
+In addition, there is no guarantee that diamonds with a KPCS Certification are in fact conflict-free.
+This is due to corruption among government officials in the leading diamond-producing countries.
+Officials are often bribed with $50 to $100 per day in exchange for paperwork declaring that blood diamonds are KPCS Certified.